• Skip to primary navigation

 • Alternatively, use your favorite poultry seasoning mix, about 1 to 2 tablespoons, enough to rub the meat generously.

-Ingredients for the sauce: Ketchup, low sodium chicken broth or chicken stock (or turkey stock if you have it), light or dark brown sugar, Dijon mustard, Worcestershire sauce, and apple cider vinegar.
+Ingredients for the sauce: Ketchup, low-sodium chicken broth or chicken stock (or turkey bone broth or stock), light or dark brown sugar, Dijon mustard, Worcestershire sauce, and apple cider vinegar.

 How to make pulled turkey in the oven?